aws-amplify/docs/docs/lib/datastore/fragments/native_common/datastore-events.md

 ## syncQueriesStarted

-Dispatched when DataStore is about to start sync queries
+Dispatched when DataStore is about to perform its initial sync queries

-HubPayload `syncQueriesStartedEvent` contains: an array of each model's `name`
+HubPayload `syncQueriesStartedEvent` contains:
 - `models` ([String]): an array of each model's `name`

 ## modelSynced

-Dispatched once for each model after the model instances have been synced from the cloud.
+Dispatched once for each model after the model instances have been synced from the cloud

 HubPayload `modelSyncedEvent` contains:
 - `modelName` (String): the name of the model that was synced